How to Avoid Amazon Lost Buy Box With Analytics

 Amazon's opaqueness on how it chooses which products to feature in the buy box is a source of frustration for sellers and vendors alike.
 Sometimes, even the best efforts of ecommerce companies don't yield the results they want, despite keeping the product in stock or competitively pricing the product.
 But since Amazon doesn't reveal their exact criteria, ecommerce store owners are often left to go on internet forums to ask others for help.

-Concerns over the buy box also have attracted attention from both the courts and Congress, who have investigated alleged antitrust violations.
+Concerns over the Amazon buy box also have attracted attention from both the courts and Congress, who have investigated alleged antitrust violations.
 In 2019, Amazon (along with other tech giants) testified before the House Judiciary Committee's antitrust subcommittee.

 When asked if Amazon was rigging its buy box algorithm to support sales of Amazon branded products Amazon's associate general counsel, Nate Sutton, reportedly said: "Our algorithm such as the buy box is aimed to predict what customers want to buy, and we apply the same criteria whether you’re a third-party seller or Amazon to that because we want customers to make the right purchase regardless of whether it's a seller or Amazon."